 Competing in Today’s Retail Landscape

 Companies like Amazon and Walmart have completely flipped the script on consumer expectations.
-Today’s customer expects personalized offers and deals, and if your firm is providing them this, you are likely losing wallet share.
-Responsive retail has peaked, and the World is entering the era of predictive commerce.
-It’s time for retailers to help people find products in their precise moment of need, and perhaps before they even perceive that need, whether or not they’re logged in or ready to click a ‘buy’ button.
+Today’s customers expect personalized offers and deals, and if your firm isn’t providing them this, you will likely lose your wallet share.
+Responsive retail has peaked, and the world is entering the era of predictive commerce.
 This shift requires designing experiences that merge an understanding of human behavior with large-scale automation and data integration.

 The need for ML-Driven Pricing